Marin37/Homebrew-Guide/homebrew_dev/introduction.rst

 1. `SwitchBrew <https://switchbrew.org>`_
     - Provides information about the Switch's hardware and software.
 2. `libnx <https://github.com/switchbrew/libnx>`_
-    - A amazing homebrew library that gives access to many of the switch's hardware and software features. ¨
+    - An amazing homebrew library that gives access to many of the switch's hardware and software features. ¨
     - A Doxygen documentation can be found `here <https://switchbrew.github.io/libnx/>`_
 3. `switch-examples <https://github.com/switchbrew/switch-examples>`_
     - Examples for common homebrew features